aws-samples/aws-lex-web-ui/README.md

 - Display of Lex response cards
 - Ability to programmatically configure and interact with the chatbot UI using JavaScript

+#### Fixes/changes in version 0.17.9
+- Added support to Lex Web UI for Lex Version 2 Bots - new template parameters for V2 Bot Id, Bot Alias Id, and Locale Id.
+If a V1 Bot name is provided, the template will configure resources to use the V1 bot.
+Only if  V1 Bot name is left empty and V2 Bot parameters are specified, will the template configure resources to use the V2 Bot.
+V1 Bot parameters take precedence over V2 Bot parameters.
+- Added the ability to configure Lex Web Ui to send an initial utterance to the bot to get an intent started.
+A new template parameter named WebAppConfBotInitialUtterance is available.
+If left empty, no initial utterance is sent to the Bot which is the default behavior.
+- Changed behavior of button date message to use "n min ago" to assist with accessibility in this time range.
+- Changed behavior of ShouldLoadIframeMinimized.
+In prior releases, the last known state of the iframe took priority over this setting.
+In this release, if ShouldLoadIframeMinimized is set to true, when the parent page is loaded or refreshed, the Bot will always appear minimized.
+If this parameter is set to false, the last known state of the Bot is used to either show the iframe or minimize the iframe.
+- Added mechanism in loginutils.js to prevent both the parent page or the full pages from looping if login fails through cognito.
+Up to 5 attempts will be performed before failing with an alert message presented to the user.
+- Support mixed case web ParentOrigin URLs and WebAppPath in Cognito user pool to prevent login failures due to case mismatch.
+- Allow multiple values for WebAppPath to allow UI with login to be enabled on multiple pages on the same site (origin).
+- Update the Cognito Callback and Signout URLs in the Cognito UserPool when ParentPageOrigin and AppPath parameters are updated in CloudFormation template update.

 #### Fixes in version 0.17.8
 - Fix for pipeline based deployments - issue 264 - template error